CMU-Heinz-95702/lab4-http-server/README.md

 **Extra challenge (not required):**
 * Return ```405 Method Not Allowed``` if you receive an HTTP method you don't handle

+:checkered_flag: **LAB COMPLETION: Demonstrate your solution to a TA for credit.**
+* Show the project, code, and execution in IntelliJ
+* You should demonstrate 200 OK and 404 File Not Found
+* If you don't complete the lab by the end of class, you must show a TA during their office hours before 1:25pm EST on Monday.

 Be sure to complete **and understand** the lab, because there will be questions regarding it on the midterm and/or final.